KarlTaht/karltaht.github.io/_posts/2020-02-01-january-recap.md

 ## What Needs Improvement?

-I think it's a balance.
+I think it's about balance.
 I seem to either spending too much time planning things out too intricately on the larger scale, but then whip together an unrealistic or unthoughtful daily todo list.
 Balancing having a good structure, yet having flexibility when things don't go to plan.
 And I'm thinking, the antitode to this?
 A balanced strategy.